Crush (2NE1 album): Promotion and release

-The digital download of the album was originally slated for release on midnight local time on February 24, 2014, but was pushed back to midnight local time on February 27, 2014, to coincide with CL's birthday on February 26.
-Two music videos for its lead single "Come Back Home" were planned for release on February 28: a regular version and an unplugged version, although they were not formally released until March 2.
-The album in physical format was released on March 7.
+The digital download of the album was originally scheduled for release on February 24, 2014, but was pushed back to February 27 to coincide with CL's birthday on February 26.
+Two music videos for its lead single "Come Back Home" were scheduled for release on February 28, although neither were released until March 2.
 The music video for "Happy" was released on March 2.

 Prior to the release of the album, 2NE1 held a private listening party for a group of 21 people selected from fans and music experts.
-It was revealed the new songs would be showcased for the first time at the opening dates of the group's All or Nothing World Tour in Seoul, South Korea on March 1 and 2.
-On May 20, 2NE1 released the music video for "Gotta Be You".
+It was revealed the new songs would be showcased for the first time at the opening dates of the group's All or Nothing World Tour in Seoul, South Korea on March 1 and 2, 2014.
+On May 20, 2014, 2NE1 uploaded the music video for "Gotta Be You" on their YouTube channel in commemoration of their fifth anniversary of debut.